sugurukawamura/Textorium/README.md

 # Textorium

-Textorium is a Chrome extension designed to manage and save text snippets, prompts, ideas, and more—all locally on your device.
+Textorium is a Chrome extension that lets you manage and save text snippets, prompts, ideas, and more — all locally on your device, via the extension popup.
+It does not inject UI into webpages; all actions happen within the popup.

 ## Features